It is Italy, and yet Sicilians say Sicily is not exactly Italy. There are lots of things to do in Sicily.

 Weather in Sicily

-In parallel many of the locations are under bare sun.
-This means “too hot”.
+In parallel, many of the locations are under the bare sun.
+That means “too hot.”

 Moving inside the cities of Sicily